 I didn’t get a letter back from the White House, but I did get one from the IRS.
 My letter had been forwarded and the notice I received was terse and to the point.
 It said: “Pay your taxes or close your business.”

 That was the reality of our “partnership.”

 I am a lifelong Democrat but I learned from my parents to stay open minded and to be guided by truth more than party rhetoric, but at the core of my political philosophy will always be tenets of liberalism: civil liberties, respect, compassion, tolerance and human rights.
-Clinton had flaws that betrayed a trust he was responsible to uphold, but he was a man of honor in his recovery and I believe that compassion was at the center of his Presidency.
+Clinton had flaws that betrayed a trust he was responsible to uphold, but I believe that compassion was at the center of his Presidency.